Jonahbui/ygo-collect-godot/README.md

 # Yu-Gi-Oh!
 Collect
-A godot project that serves to track a user's card collection progress.
+A godot project that serves to track a user's Yu-Gi-Oh! card collection progress.

+## Goal
+This application is focused on what cards you do and do not have instead of also including card condition, language, and grading.

+#### How are cards organized?
+A unique card is differentiated by its set and rarity instead of being grouped together with all its other prints.
+So two cards with the same ID across different sets, do not complete both sets.

 ## Features
 This project is still in the works, but currently features: